sgchun/nps/README.md

    ./run_all_chroms.sh sge/nps_stdgt.job testdata/Test1 Test1.train
    ```

-   * Note: If you use [NPS support scripts](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) to harmonize training data, *DatasetTag* will be "*CohortName*.QC2" as the genotype files will be named as chrom*N*.*CohortName*.QC2.dosage.gz.
+   * Note: If you use [NPS support scripts](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) to harmonize training cohort data with summary statistics, *DatasetTag* will be "*CohortName*.QC2" as the genotype files will be named as chrom*N*.*CohortName*.QC2.dosage.gz.

    After all jobs are completed, `nps_check.sh` script can be used to verify that all jobs were successfully completed:
    ```bash